-This means that students are able, in their own free time, to supplement the instruction they receive as part of their weekend training with the essential reading from recommended text books and from the course notes provided.
+A: This means that students are able, in their own free time, to supplement the instruction they receive as part of their weekend training with the essential reading from recommended text books and from the course notes provided.
 In this way it is possible to devote the time spent in attendance at the tuition venue in observing demonstrations, receiving practical instruction and guidance, and listening to lectures relating to the theories involved.

 A: The number of books used varies with each stage of training (students will be advised by tutors), and on all courses comprehensive lesson notes are provided.
 However, whenever text books are necessary it is the students’ responsibility to obtain them.
 As books can be expensive it has always been our policy to confine our booklist to those which are readily available and, in many cases, obtainable through local and county libraries.
 Thus your outlay on books will be kept to a minimum commensurate with sound educational and professional training.
 We will also buy books from you (if on the reading list and possibly otherwise) if you no longer want them.

-Regular Course Tutors and many other Full Practising Members of the National Society of Hypnosis, Psychotherapy and Mindfulness are prepared to share the benefits of their training and experience with newcomers to the profession.
-Consequently, access is available to “… a coherent, nationwide network of supervision and other support.
+A: Regular course tutors and many other Full Practising Members of the National Society of Hypnosis, Psychotherapy and Mindfulness are prepared to share the benefits of their training and experience with newcomers to the profession.
+Consequently, access is available to a coherent, nationwide network of supervision and other support.

-Yes, if you so wish.
+A: Yes, If you so wish.
 The old NHS Provider Numbers (now called Independent Provider Numbers [IPN]) are allocated via the National Administrative Codes Service (NACS) of the NHS Information Authority and anyone contracted to provide a service to the NHS can apply for one.
 The numbers are used for administrative purposes by the NHS when paying for services.
 An IPN will be useful if you have clients referred by local GPs and the therapy is to be paid for out of NHS funds.
 The addresses to which you can apply for both IPN (allocated once a NHS contract has been obtained) and BUPA Provider Numbers (for BUPA funding a client must be referred to you by a BUPA consultant) will be included in the course notes.
 Some organisations misleadingly present them as the NHS Seal of Approval.
 However, as the numbers are simply administrative devices, great care should be taken to ensure that they are not used to mislead potential clients by implying NHS or BUPA approval.

-The training and study programme of the National College has been approved by a leading British insurance company.
+A: The training and study programme of the National College has been approved by a leading British insurance company.
 Thus practitioners, trained by or in training with the National College and joining the National Society of Hypnosis, Psychotherapy and Mindfulness, may obtain appropriate insurance, including cover for breach of professional duty, at favourable rates.